viiika/Diffusion-Conductor/README.md

 ![](./assets/images/architecture.jpg) -->

 ### Features
-- Objective: We present **Diffusion-Conductor**, a novel DDIM- based approach for music-driven conducting motion generation.
+- Objective: We present **Diffusion-Conductor**, a novel DDIM-based approach for music-driven conducting motion generation.
 - Contributions:
     - First work to use diffusion model for music-driven conducting motion generation.
-    - Modify the supervision signal from ε to x0 to achieve the better performances, which will inspire later research on motion generation field.
+    - Modify the supervision signal from `ε` to `x0` to achieve the better performances, which will inspire later research on motion generation field.
 - Benchmark Performance: Ourperform state-of-the-art methods on all four metrics: MSE, FGD, BC, Diversity.